baconsocrispy/reb-portfolio/README.md

 * Tests
 * Navigation/AdminBar to components not routes
 * Display thumbnail in projectform after url is entered
-* Restyle about page bio
+* Restyle mobile about page bio
 * NotFound shows briefly on project page after new project creation as the id only goes in db after page refresh
 * Also shows briefly when reloading new and edit forms